 Published in Hospital Practice

-A retrospective real-world data analysis on the ED: hospital readmissions (Inpatient or ED) of patients treated with ELIQUIS or warfarin.12
+A retrospective real-world data analysis on the ED: hospital readmissions (inpatient or ED) of patients treated with ELIQUIS or warfarin.17

 U.S. FULL PRESCRIBING INFORMATION, INCLUDING BOXED WARNINGS

-DVT=deep vein thrombosis; ED=emergency department; NOAC=non-vitamin K antagonist oral anticoagulants; NVAF=nonvalvular atrial fibrillation; OAC=oral anticoagulant; PE=pulmonary embolism; RCT=randomized clinical trial; RWE=real-world evidence; VTE=venous thromboembolism.
+DOAC=direct oral anticoagulant; DVT=deep vein thrombosis; ED=emergency department; JAMA=Journal of the American Medical Association; NVAF=nonvalvular atrial fibrillation; OAC=oral anticoagulant; PE=pulmonary embolism; RCT=randomized clinical trial; RWD=real-world data; RWE=real-world evidence; VTE=venous thromboembolism.

 XARELTO® (rivaroxaban) is a registered trademark of Bayer Aktiengesellschaft.